 - 3 pounds russet potatoes, peeled

-- 2. In a large bowl, combine the cream, 3/4 cup of the Parmesan, the salt, white pepper, thyme, and nutmeg.
+- 2. In a large bowl, combine the cream, 3/4 cup Parmesan, salt, white pepper, thyme, and nutmeg.

 - 3. Evenly slice the potatoes 1/8-inch thick and place in the bowl with the seasoned cream, stirring to coat the potatoes.
 Arrange the potato slices in the casserole dish, overlapping them like shingles on a roof if you want, or just dump them in and smash them down with the back of a spoon.
 Pour the cream mixture remaining in the bowl evenly over the potatoes; the cream should come almost to the top layer of potatoes.
 Press down on the potatoes with the back of a spoon to evenly nestle them into the cream.

 - 4. Sprinkle the remaining 3/4 cup Parmesan over the potatoes and then dot the top of the cheese with small pieces of the remaining 1 tablespoon butter.
 Bake the gratin, uncovered, in the middle of the oven until the potatoes are tender and the top is golden brown, about 1 hour and 15 minutes.
 Let the gratin rest at room temperature for at least 15 minutes before serving.
-(If you want to reheat the gratin, cover the dish with foil and place in 275°F (135°C) oven for at least 40 to 45 minutes—or longer if you need to buy yourself a little time to get the rest of dinner on the table.)
+(If you want to reheat the gratin, cover the dish with foil and place in 275°F (135°C) oven for 40 to 45 minutes—or longer if you need to buy yourself a little time to get the rest of dinner on the table.)